 Mix equal parts of vinegar and water in a spray bottle and apply it to the paste.
 There will be a bubbling reaction as the vinegar contacts the paste.

-Once the solution stops bubbling, it’s time to scrub.
-Get out a grout brush or one with nylon bristles and scrub the lines.
+Once the solution stops bubbling, use a grout or nylon brush to scrub the lines.

 Although this method is highly effective, you should also be careful.
 If you have cementitious grout installed, the acid in the vinegar might dissolve the cement.

 Keeping your grout clean might seem like an immense job.
-However, by giving it an occasional deep clean, you can keep it stain-free.
+However, you can keep it stain-free by giving it an occasional deep clean.
 Follow these last few tips to maintain your grout:

 - Test new cleaners: If you’re using a new cleaner, whether commercial or homemade, always give it a test in an inconspicuous area first.
 Look out for any discoloration or signs of damage.

-- Consider your tiles: Natural stone is sensitive towards acidic products.
-You should, therefore, avoid using vinegar when cleaning the grout as it can damage the surface.
+- Consider your tiles: Natural stone is sensitive to acidic products.
+You should, therefore, avoid using vinegar or lemon juice when cleaning the grout as it can damage the surface.
 Instead, opt for a pH-neutral cleaner.

-- Use a wand: Unfortunately, cleaning grout does involve a lot of scrubbing, and you often have to spend a significant amount of time down on your knees.
+- Use a wand: Unfortunately, cleaning grout involves a lot of scrubbing, and you often have to spend a significant amount of time on your knees.
 If you find this difficult, choose a tool with a wand.
 Many grout brushes will come with an extendable wand to make the process easier.

-- Avoid hard tools: Don’t use tools such as steel wool or wire brushes as these can damage or even break the grout.
+- Avoid hard tools: Don’t use steel wool or wire brushes as these can damage or break the grout.

 - Seal the grout: The Tile Council of America recommends that you seal your grout using a high-quality sealant when it’s dry.
 There are three application styles available for grout sealants.
-These include brush-ons, rollers and sprays.
+These include brush-on, rollers, and sprays.